minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 ASMCMD> exit
 ```

-2. Copy the following command, Replace `ORCL_nrt1d4` with your standby db unique name.
+2. Copy the following command, Replace `ORCL_NRT14D` with your standby db unique name using capital letters.

    ```
    <copy>